Rittr/DH-Blog-Rittr/_posts/2021-02-26-tei-project.md

 # TEI

-The Yellow Wallpaper is a story about mental illness.
+The Yellow Wallpaper is a story about mental illness and rest for a woman in the late 1800s.
+This week, we had the opportunity as a class to work on a DH project transcribing this text into TEI.
+I was assigned a section of text from page 12 to page 15 in the original transcript, and I was able to transcribe it with little trouble.

 ![A screenshot of an edited Google Doc.
 It has passages from several pages of "The Yellow Wallpaper", with blue hyperlinks to the page above each passage](https://rittr.github.io/DH-Blog-Rittr/images/tei-markup.png)